certusone/testnet_deploy/README.md

 `monitoring/exporter/alerter.yml`: Replace `<INSERT_RAVEN_DSN>` with the RAVEN_DSN URL of your (self-)hosted Sentry instance.

+Also replace `<INSERT_VAL_ADDRESS>` in the same file with the address of your validator to allow alert filtering.

 If you want alerts from your alertmanager:

 `monitoring/prometheus/prometheus.yml`: Modify the alertmanager config according to [the Prometheus docs](https://prometheus.io/docs/alerting/configuration/)